MicrosoftDocs/visualstudio-docs/docs/debugger/specify-symbol-dot-pdb-and-source-files-in-the-visual-studio-debugger.md

 1. Select **OK**.

-### Specify additional symbol options for debugging
+## Other symbol options for debugging

 You can select additional symbol options in **Tools** > **Options** > **Debugging** > **General** (or **Debug** > **Options** > **General**):

 - **Load DLL exports (native only)**

   Loads DLL export tables.
 Reading DLL export information involves some overhead, so loading export tables is turned off by default.
-To see what symbols are available in the export table of a DLL, [use dumpbin /exports](#use-dumpbin-exports) in a C/C++ build command line.
+To see the symbols available in the export table of a DLL, [use dumpbin /exports](#use-dumpbin-exports) in a C/C++ build command line.

 - **Enable address level debugging** and **Show disassembly if source not available**